 Can your organization tap into more qualified people outside a commuting distance?

-How can you find the balance of concentrative and collaborative work for your employees to maximize productivity?
+How can you find the balance of concentrative and collaborative work for your employees to maximize productivity and benefit from telecommuting?

 Is your infrastructure, such as your IT, set up to allow for mobility while keeping your data safe?

 Understanding the implications of remote employees provides an opportunity to reevaluate your operations, including your IT infrastructure.
-If your IT solutions do not have a clear mobile path, you may want to consider other options that allow you to take advantage of the benefits of remote access to applications and data.
+If your managed IT support services do not have a clear mobile path, you may want to consider other options that allow you to take advantage of the benefits of remote access to applications and data.

 Other tech tips to support your telecommuting employees: